Domburg, a seaside resort with allure

 It mainly attracted noble bathers from all over Europe.
 There were also several painters who came to Domburg for the particular light, think of Jan Toorop and Piet Mondriaan just to name a few.
 Also the famous physician Dr. Mezger (founder of contemporary physiotherapy) had a villa in Domburg which attracted many aristocratic visitors.

-The wide and clean beach of Domburg together with its groynes and beach huts is only a 500m. walk from the holiday home.
+The wide and clean beach of Domburg together with its groynes and beach huts is only a 500m. walk from the accommodation.
 On the beach there are several public showers and restrooms available.
 In high season the beach is easily accessible via ramps and is guarded.
 It is also possible to rent beach chairs, sun beds umbrellas and windshields from the life guards.
 For a snack or drink, you can relax in one of the various beach bars.

 Domburg isn’t only known for its beautiful beaches, the forest and dune region are also one of the crowd pullers.
-Think of the “De Manteling van Walcheren “ for example.
+Think of the “De Manteling van Walcheren“ for example.
 De Manteling is also quite special because nowhere else in Europe deciduous trees grow that close to the coast.
 When standing on the dunes you can see how the wind changed the landscape and the trees, causing them to grow crooked.
 At De Manteling you’ll find several outposts and estates, such as Kasteel Westhove.
 De Manteling is ideal for hiking and cycling tours.

 There are many typical villages and some historical cities near Domburg, such as Middelburg, Veere, Zoutelande, Westkapelle, Dishoek, Oostkapelle etcetera.
 The villages of Walcheren are easy to reach on bike, since there are many good bike paths.